dusrb37/Anonymize-Anyone/README.md

 ## :hammer: Train

 ### 1. Train for the inpainting model
-#### Training with Focused Feature Enhancement Loss & Difference Loss
+#### - Training with Focused Feature Enhancement Loss & Difference Loss

-'Focused Feature Enhancement Loss' is used to effectively learn detailed areas.
-'Difference Loss' enables the model to distinguish between the two classes (e.g. Asians and Caucasians) and preserve their respective.
+**'Focused Feature Enhancement Loss'** is used to effectively learn detailed areas. **'Difference Loss'** enables the model to distinguish between the two classes (e.g. Asians and Caucasians) and preserve their respective.
 For difference loss, we first generate images using the model with a difference prompt and then use those during training along with our data.
 Refer to the paper to learn more about it.

 ___Note: It needs at least 24GB VRAM.___